oracle/node-oracledb/doc/api.md

 not call `getRow()` or `getRows()`.
 Preferably use a query clause such as `WHERE 1 = 0` so the database does minimal work.

+If you wish to change the case of `name`, then use a column alias in your query.
+For example, the query `select mycol from mytab` will return the `name` as 'MYCOL'.
+However, executing `select mycol as "myCol" from mytab` will return the name 'myCol'.

 See [Query Column Metadata](#querymeta) for examples.

 ###### <a name="execoutbinds"></a> 4.2.6.4.4 `outBinds`